ActsAsParanoid/acts_as_paranoid/README.markdown

 Recovery is easy.
 Just invoke `recover` on it, like this:
     Paranoiac.only_deleted.where("name = ?", "not dead yet").first.recover

+### Validation
+ActiveRecord's built-in uniqueness validation does not account for records deleted by ActsAsParanoid.
+If you want to check for uniqueness among non-deleted records only, use the macro `validates_as_paranoid` in your model.
+Then, instead of using `validates_uniqueness_of`, use `validates_uniqueness_of_without_deleted`.
+This will keep deleted records from counting against the uniqueness check.

+    class Paranoiac < ActiveRecord::Base
+      acts_as_paranoid
+      validates_as_paranoid
+      validates_uniqueness_of_without_deleted :name
+    end

+    Paranoiac.create(:name => 'foo').destroy
+    Paranoiac.new(:name => 'foo').valid? #=> true

 ## Caveats

 Watch out for these caveats: